-Harvest was conceived as a response to our culture’s outdated and declinist approach to elder care.
-Too often elders are perceived as helpless and dependent, and are sidelined and isolated as they “lose” their independence and autonomy.
-Harvest pulls from deeper values; it is an extension of an exciting new culture change movement that believes all humans can develop greater strength, purpose and connection no matter their age or ability.
+Harvest is part of an exciting culture change movement that believes all humans can develop greater strength, purpose and connection no matter their age or ability.

 What we need is a radical reinterpretation of longevity that makes elders and their needs central to our collective pursuit of happiness and well-being. – Dr. Bill Thomas, Founder of The Eden Alternative

-At Harvest Home Care, we aspire to pioneer a new approach to in-home care.
-As one of the first home care companies in America to organize as a Benefit Corporation, we are committed to demonstrating a positive impact on our communities through sustainable job creation, community outreach and education.
-We are committed to adopting the most advanced person-centered practices and principles for home care, such as those developed by The Eden Alternative international non-profit.
-We collaborate and train with world-renowned experts such Eden Alternative founder Dr. Bill Thomas and dementia care experts and Eden Educators Dr. Al Power and Teepa Snow.
-From them we’ve learned to always look to the people we partner in care with as the true experts and teachers.
+At Harvest, we aspire to pioneer a new approach to in-home care.
+As one of the first home care companies in America to organize as a Benefit Corporation, we have demonstrated a positive impact on our community through sustainable job creation, community outreach and education.
+We have pioneered the most advanced person-centered practices and principles for home care, building off innovations developed by The Eden Alternative international non-profit.
+We collaborate and train with world-renowned experts such Eden Alternative founder Dr. Bill Thomas and dementia care expert and Eden Educator Dr. Al Power.
+We’ve learned to always look to the people we partner in care with as the true experts and teachers.

 Our central philosophy of care is based on the tenets of personal well-being.
 Our services are designed to address what the Eden Alternative refers to as seven Domains of Well-Being™, developed by nationally-recognized experts in long term care culture change.
 Rather than a task-based approach to care, we focus on supporting:

 - IDENTITY— Supporting a person’s feeling of being well-known, having personhood, individuality and personal history.